Via Canva Pro

 - Income basis derived from U.S. Department of Housing and Urban Development (HUD) area median income tables and U.S. Census Bureau American Community Survey (ACS) data, with cohort-specific adjustments where applied.

-- Interest rates matched to each sale’s close date via Freddie Mac Primary Mortgage Market Survey data.
+- Full Principal and Interest (PI) calculation, using interest rates matched to each sale’s close date via Freddie Mac Primary Mortgage Market Survey data.

-- Actual property taxes reported for each sold property and regional averages for homeowners insurance.
+- Taxes—actual property taxes reported for each sold property.

 - Default qualification at 28% front-end debt-to-income ratio and 20% down payment.